 Dried beans and lentils are cost-effective, they store well, and they are highly nutritious and satisfying.
 They are full of fiber, high in protein, and low in fat.
 There are endless ways to cook them so they taste amazing.

 And, it is very difficult to cook beans from scratch without an Instant Pot because it takes forever.
 Using the Instant Pot makes it a breeze to cook this highly nutritious food daily if you want without thinking twice about it.

-Because the Instant Pot heats food beyond the boiling point, it can tenderize meat or break down tough cell walls faster, and the resultant cooked food will be softer and more digestible in less time than it could ever get in a regular saucepan.
+Because the Instant Pot heats food beyond the boiling point, it can tenderize meat and break down the tough cell walls in vegetables and beans faster.

 When your food is soft and well cooked it will be more digestible and easy on the tummy.

 Another advantage is the one pot advantage.
 When you cook multiple ingredients together under pressure, you will get a harmonious result.